 Also, Read | Making Blockchain Solutions Scalable with Sidechain Technology

 Solutions for Plasma layer-2 Ethereum uses child or subsidiary blockchains to aid in the verification of the parent chain.
 Like sidechains, plasma chains feature a consensus process and generate transaction blocks.

 Polkadot smart contracts or parachains are similar to plasma chains.
 They are, however, in a hierarchy to keep transactions off the main chain, saving time and increasing scalability.

 [The term "parallel chains" is short for "parachains."]
 In a system of linked blockchains, these chains run parallel to one another, as one might expect.

 They're all constructed on the same foundation, so they're all secure, and they're all connected to the same central relay network.
 They can, however, handle their applications independently of one another.

 This is the foundation of Polkadot.
 Parachains enable very rapid transactions because the distribution manages workloads.

-As a result, L2 scaling solutions will play a critical role in supporting a multichain future.
+As a result, layer-2 scaling solutions like the ones that Ethereum employs will play a critical role in supporting a multichain future.
 Also, it will put the onus on developers to guarantee sustainable growth without compromising the core precepts of blockchains: security, decentralization, and scalability.

-To bring to market L2 scaling solutions and DApps that will aid the world’s transition to a decentralized economy, the whole crypto sector will have to join forces, constantly develop, and interact with one another.
+To bring to market layer-2 scaling solutions and decentralized apps that will aid the world's transition to a decentralized economy, the whole crypto sector will have to join forces, constantly develop, and interact with one another.